xiaocanli/xiaocanli.github.io/_pages/about.md

 ---
 I am a postdoctoral researcher working at [Los Alamos National Laboratory][LANL].
-My research interests lie in numerical studies of solar physics and astrophysics, especially in particle energization processes in solar flares and accretion disk corona.
-I have been using fully kinetic simulations to study particle acceleration mechanisms during [magnetic reconnection][reconnection], [collisionless shocks][fermi], and plasma turbulence.
+My research interests lie in numerical studies of solar physics and astrophysics, especially in particle energization processes in solar flares.
+I have been using fully kinetic simulations to study particle acceleration mechanisms during magnetic reconnection, collisionless shocks, and plasma turbulence.
 I am also working on energetic-particle transport equations coupled with MHD simulations in order to explain observations.
+You can find more about my research at [**[Research]**](/portfolio).

 I received my Ph.D. from the [Department of Space Science][SPA] at the University of Alabama in Huntsville, my M.S. from [Institute of Space Physics & Applied Technology][ISPAT] at Peking University, and my B.S. from [College of Surveying and Geo-informatics][celiang] at Tongji University.
+You can find my resume at [**[CV]**](/cv).

 [LANL]: https://www.lanl.gov/
 [UAH]: http://www.uah.edu/